twiddler/twiddler.github.io/_posts/2020-12-30-syncthing-vps.md

+---
+layout: post
+title: Syncthing on your VPS
+categories: [syncthing, vps, vserver, docker, container, ssh, fail2ban]
+---
-# This is a guide ...

-... on how to set up a Linux virtual private server (VPS) for running a Syncthing node.
+This is a guide on how to set up a Linux virtual private server (VPS) for running a [Syncthing](https://syncthing.net/) node.
 After completing this guide, you will have a VPS serving as a Syncthing node in your Syncthing network, and which is hardened against attacks.

 We will discuss